-Thinking about temperature and heat in terms of energy is very useful and helps us understand much better many of the things that happen around us.
-Nevertheless, that is not the only thing we will talk about.
-Since this is a temperature conversion tool first, it is only fair that we will talk about units of measuring temperature.
+Thinking about temperature and heat in terms of energy is very useful and helps us understand many of the things that happen around us.
+Nevertheless, this is not the only thing we will talk about.
+Since this is a temperature conversion tool, it is only fair that we talk about units of temperature.
 We also need to acknowledge the different ways of measuring temperature.
 We're not talking only about different types of thermometers, but also about different scales.

 Temperature and relation to other magnitudes

-Everything is connected is something we hear a lot, but we barely ever consider to what extent that is true.
-In physics it is an unavoidable truth, one thing affects the other; luckily for us we know almost always how one thing affects another and we can predict those changes and use them to our advantage.
-We have already seen how a change in temperature involves a change in momentum by the particles, but there are many more connections than just speed-temperature.
+Everything is connected is something we hear a lot, but we barely consider to what extent this is true.
+In physics it is an unavoidable truth, one thing affects another; luckily for us, we know almost always how one thing affects another.
+We can also predict these changes, and use them to our advantage.
+We have already seen how a change in temperature involves a change in momentum of the particles, but there are many more connections than just speed-temperature.

-This whole relationship between pressure, temperature, volume (and density for that matter) is best explain by the ideal gas law equation, at least in the perfect case.
-We won't go into details but by using such calculator together with the air density and drag calculators you could easily see how a change in temperature can significantly change the results of an experiment like the free fall with air resistance.
-This is easy to correct for, but if you don't do, you might end up with strange values for the gravitational force of the Earth.
-In this case, the problem would be due to the difference in buoyancy force due to different density of the air.
+This whole relationship between pressure, temperature, volume (and density for that matter) is best explained by the ideal gas law equation, at least in a perfect world.
+By using this calculator together with the air density and drag calculators you could easily see how a change in temperature can significantly change the results of an experiment, such as a free fall with air resistance.
+This is easy to correct for, but if you don't do it, you might end up with strange values for the gravitational force of the Earth.
+In this case, the problem would be due to the difference in buoyancy force resulting from the difference in air density.